 Final Compensation is the pension-eligible compensation you earn during your Final Compensation Period, which is not the same as your employee W2 wages.
+The Final Compensation Period varies, based on your Tier, as follows:

-The Final Compensation Period for Members subject to PEPRA is the last 36 consecutive months immediately prior to your retirement during which you earned pension-eligible compensation (equivalent to three years of full-time service), or a 36 consecutive month period of your choosing.
+If you are in: Your Final Compensation calculation is based on: Tier 1 Your last 12 consecutive months of pension- eligible compensation (equivalent to one year of full time service) or a 12 consecutive month period of your choosing.
+Any other Tiers Your last 36 consecutive months of pension- eligible compensation (equivalent to three years of full time service) or a 36 consecutive month period of your choosing.